2023 Most Popular Journalism Bachelor's Degree Schools in Mississippi

 Check out the journalism bachelor's degree programs at these schools if you want to attend one of the most popular in Mississippi.

-Our analysis found University of Mississippi to be the most popular school for journalism students who want to pursue a bachelor’s degree in Mississippi.
-Located in the remote town of University, Ole Miss is a public school with a very large student population.
+Our 2023 rankings named University of Mississippi the most popular school in Mississippi for journalism students working on their bachelor’s degree.
+Located in the town of University, Ole Miss is a public college with a fairly large student population.

 Women make up 71% of the journalism majors at the school.